groupserver/buildout/docs/webhook.rst

 #.
 The system processes the request, and
 #.
 Data is returned as a JSON_ object.

-GroupServer uses some of these hooks itself, such as for adding email (see :doc:`postfix-configure`) and sending out regular notifications (see :doc:`cron`).
-Hooks are also provided to allow external systems to manage the `profile life-cycle`_: creating, retrieving, and removing profiles.
+GroupServer uses some of these hooks itself — for tasks such as for adding email (see :doc:`postfix-configure`) and sending out regular notifications (see :doc:`cron`).

+Here I discuss the hooks that are provided to allow external systems to manage the `profile life-cycle`_: creating, retrieving, and removing profiles.
 These hooks all return the same `profile data`_ as a JSON object.